Relieve painful periods with a homemade dry hot water bottle!

 Don't close the pouch completely before inserting the seeds and any lavender inside.
 Once the pouch has been filled, close it with the thread.

-All you have to do is heat it up in the microwave or on a (non-electric) radiator!
+Now all you have to do is heat it up in the microwave or on a (non-electric) radiator!
 Be careful not to burn yourself: test beforehand to determine the heating time of the hot water bottle.

-Using the hot water bottle is very simple:
+Using a hot-water bottle is very simple:

-• just heat it up
+- simply heat it up

-• all you have to do is relax!
+- All you have to do is relax!

-Other natural tips to relieve pain periods
+Other natural tips to relieve painful periods

 As we've explained, heat is a very good solution for relieving menstrual pain.
 But there are also other natural methods to combat dysmenorrhea: